evanthegrayt/dotfiles/README.md

 Vim supports keeping your `vimrc` within your `.vim` directory itself, and I have a separate repository for all my `vim` files.
 You can see them [here](https://github.com/evanthegrayt/vimfiles)

+### Disclaimer
+Obviously, this is set up for my workflow, so don't be surprised if some stuff doesn't work for you.